Pain · Mittelstand

 Culture.
 The materials can be in flawless American English and still close at 4%.
 The gap is in commercial register: which signals the buyer reads first, what counts as authority, how outcome is claimed.
 A correctly translated German engineering deck still leads with capability and certification where the US buyer expects to see a peer set and a quantified outcome on slide one.
 Words right.
 Frame wrong.

 Sales-team problems vary by rep. The register problem is uniform.
 Across US reps, across regions, against different competitors, deals stall at the same beat: strong technical meeting, post-demo silence.
-Roland Berger Mittelstand 2025-2026 shows the German Mittelstand abroad faces a similar structural sort in roughly the same conversion zone.
-If every US rep reports the same fade, the materials are doing the work, not the people.
+If every US rep reports the same fade, the materials are doing the work before the seller enters the room.

 On its own, no. A US sales head selling inside German register and German collateral inherits the gap and burns out at 12 to 18 months.
 The fix is upstream of the sales head.
 Rebuild the commercial register first.
 Then the US sales head has a system to sell inside.
 The same hire who reported "Americans don't get our product" often reports a different number inside ninety days post-rebuild.

-A Market Entry Sprint rebuilds the US category, register, and conversion architecture in six to ten weeks.
-A Cross-Border Build covers multi-channel US presence over three to six months.
-A Group Partnership is ongoing rebuild-and-run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Market Entry Sprint rebuilds the US category, register, and conversion architecture in 6-10 weeks.
+Cross-Border Build covers multi-channel US presence over 3-6 months.
+Group Partnership is ongoing rebuild-and-run on monthly retainer with a 12-month minimum.
+Price stays private and is set after fit is clear.

-Inquiry through the contact form and a discovery conversation.
-Send the US-facing surfaces, the deck, recent US sales-call notes, the last three stalled threads, and the home-market site for comparison.
-Response within one business day.
+Use the inquiry form.
+Share the US-facing surfaces, the deck, recent US sales-call notes, the last three stalled threads, and the home-market site for comparison.

 What this work does not include.